mmbenton/dev_workshop_2023/source/index.rst

 This breakout begins with an exploration of ESAPI (Eclipse Scripting Application Programming Interface), a powerful scripting interface used in the renowned Eclipse treatment planning system.
-We will provide a detailed overview of ESAPI's capabilities, guiding readers through the creation of custom scripts for automating tasks, improving workflow efficiency, and enhancing treatment plan quality.
+We will provide a detailed overview of ESAPI's capabilities, guiding readers through the creation of custom scripts for automating tasks, improving workflow efficiency and enhancing treatment plan quality.

 Session 1, Breakout 2: Image Contouring Techniques
 """"""""""""""""""""""""""""""""""""""""""""""""""